skewyapp/skewyapp/README.md

 With the live graphs and live sensitivity adjustments, Skewy can be used to locate inaudible frequency sources.
 This can range from an ultrasonic beacon to electronic equipment.

-*Reference: Arp et al. 2017: Privacy Threats through Ultrasonic side Channels on Mobile Devices, TU Braunschweig).
-Skewy tries to identify such signals and distort them to prevent unwanted information exchange.
+*Reference: Arp et al. 2017: Privacy Threats through Ultrasonic side Channels on Mobile Devices, TU Braunschweig.